lbussy/keg-cop/docs/api/index.md

 Where:

 - `API` = Intended to be an indicator to the upstream system for the source of information.
-- `guid` = A unique identifier for the controller, used to help differentiate between multiple Keg Cops.
+- `guid` = A unique identifier for the controller to help differentiate between multiple Keg Cops.
 - `hostname` = Current mDNS hostname.
 - `brewername` = A name used to group several Keg Cops logically.
 - `reporttype` = The type of information to be found in this report.
 - `state` = A zero-based index representing the current temperature control [state]
 - `tfansetpoint` = Temperature setting for tower fan in current units.
-- `tfanstate` = Zero based index representing the current tower temperature control [state].
+- `tfanstate` = Zero-based index representing the current tower temperature control [state].
 - `tfancontrolenabled` = Boolean for enabling tower temperature control.

 #### Send Temperature Report

-A report containing all temperature points is sent to the KegScreen system every minute.
+The controller sends a report containing all temperature points to the KegScreen system every minute.
 The format is as follows:

 ```json
 {